Plazović: Hungary

 Another stream, the Mátételkei-Kígyós-csatorna originates north of the village of Tataháza, and it flows to the south next to the village of Mátételke.
 The river comes close to the Serbian border but turns west, flowing next to the village of Katymár.

-East of Katymár, right before it crosses the Serbian border, two rivers join and from that point the river is generally known as the Plazović.
+East of Katymár, right before it crosses the Serbian border, the two rivers join and from that point the river is generally known as the Plazović.

 Serbia

 In Serbia, the river turns west, flowing only within the area of Sombor municipality of the province of Vojvodina.
 Passes next to the village of Riđica and spills over into a series of bogs (Sekeš, Trska, Šupljina) between the villages of Bácsszentgyörgy (in Hungary) and Rastina (in Serbia).
 East of Bezdan, the river turns south before it empties into the Great Bačka Canal, near the village of Bački Monoštor.
 Between the villages of Bački Breg and Kolut, the Plazović flows next to the Bački Breg fishpond.